 - Texas’ comptroller Wednesday placed BlackRock, BNP Paribas, Credit Suisse, UBS and six other financial firms on a list of companies that “boycott” the fossil-fuel sector — a move that requires state pension funds to divest from the companies.
 A list of 348 mutual funds was also marked for divestment.

 - “The environmental, social and corporate governance (ESG) movement has produced an opaque and perverse system in which some financial companies no longer make decisions in the best interest of their shareholders or their clients, but instead use their financial clout to push a social and political agenda shrouded in secrecy,” Glenn Hegar, the Republican comptroller, said in a statement.

 - Funds such as the $200 billion Teacher Retirement System now have 30 days to report their direct and indirect holdings with the listed companies.
-Those funds also must submit a report each year by Jan.
-5 identifying all securities sold, redeemed, divested or withdrawn.
-The comptroller’s office will continue its review, and the “boycott” list may be updated quarterly.
+Listed companies, meanwhile, have 90 days to convince the state they don’t boycott fossil fuels.

 Wednesday’s move comes roughly a year after Texas enacted a law limiting state and local governments from entering into certain contracts with firms that have de-emphasized their relationships with carbon-heavy energy companies.
 Hegar in March and April sent surveys to more than 150 companies, seeking data on whether they were snubbing the oil and gas industry — for which Texas is the nation’s leading producer — either with goals to limit ties to the sector or by migrating to sustainable investing.
 That prompted municipal bond issuers in the state to keep at arm’s length some of the financial firms that had been queried.